What is Reliability-Centered Maintenance (RCM)?

 - Continuous improvement: RCM isn't a one-time activity.
 It evolves as new data, technology, and insights become available.

-These principles encourage organizations to move away from “fix everything on schedule” and toward a more balanced, proactive maintenance culture.
+Together, these principles move organisations away from "fix everything on schedule" and toward a more balanced, proactive maintenance culture.

 Step 1: Identify critical assets for RCM Analysis

-The first step in implementing RCM is to determine which equipment and systems warrant analysis.
-This process starts with a criticality analysis to assess the potential impact of equipment failure on operations, safety, and financial outcomes.
+The first step is determining which equipment and systems warrant analysis.
+This starts with a criticality analysis, assessing the potential impact of equipment failure on operations, safety, and financial outcomes.

 Key considerations:

-- Prioritize high-value assets or those critical to the facility’s core functions.
+- Prioritise high-value assets or those critical to the facility's core functions

-- Consider historical maintenance costs and the frequency of failure.
+- Review historical maintenance costs and frequency of failure

 For example, a conveyor system used to transport goods:

-The third step involves systematically identifying all the potential ways each system can fail to meet its desired function.
-This requires collaboration among maintenance teams, operators, and engineers to ensure every possible failure scenario is explored.
+The third step involves systematically identifying all the ways each system can fail to perform its defined function.
+This requires input from maintenance teams, operators, and engineers to ensure every failure scenario is captured.

 Examples of failure modes: